ardhynugroho/nginx-nap/docs/source/deploy-nic.rst

-Deploy Nginx Plus Ingress Controller
+Deploying Nginx Plus Ingress Controller
 ====

+NGINX Ingress Controller with App.
+Protect support will used as ingress controller in our k3s environment.

+You need a local registry setup and running.

 .. note::
   This already installed in your lab deployment.